Confirmation statement (annual return)

 When it’s due

-The due date is usually a year after either:
+Your confirmation statement is due usually a year after either:

 - the date your company incorporated